lpelleau/RanGit/README.md

 */!\ Some language's repositories cannot be detected with Github API.*

+To see the advancement of the process, add -v (or --verbose) argument.

 ## Todo
 There are still a lot of things to do:
 * introduce cache for the results (with TTL ?): database (SQL/NoQL) ? file ?